laaksomavrick/devblog/content/blog/speed-up-npm-workspace-docker-multistage-builds-for-lambda/index.md

 A docker image is [a set of layers](https://docs.docker.com/build/guide/layers/), with each instruction in the `Dockerfile` generally translating to a new layer.
 Docker caches these layers on repeated builds and does its best to rebuild only what has been changed, making your build faster.
-This is like an ordered list, or a dependency chain, or an onion (if you prefer).
+This is like an ordered list, a dependency chain, or an onion (if you prefer).
 Changing a file that is referenced in the first instruction (at the start of the list) of your Dockerfile means everything after must be rebuilt.
 Changing a file that is referenced in the last instruction (at the end of the list)  of your Dockerfile means only that instruction must be re-invoked.